shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-anchor-blog.md

 # Prerequisites

+Prior knowledge:

+-   Complete Solana 101 Pathway
+-   Basic understanding of Rust & Solana will be a plus.
+-   Basic JavaScript knowledge
+-   Basic Command Line Interface usage

+# Technical Requirements

+We will use these installed tools throughout the tutorial:

--   You will need access to a Linux command line interface
+-   A Linux command line interface
 -   Anchor and Rust installed in accordance with the Setup section below
 -   Phantom.app Solana Wallet, with an address you are comfortable using on DevNet (can make a new address in Phantom if you like)